-Mort aside, this earnest, king-sized, location-shot, extras-packed story of the birth of Israel ends up being a 208 minute butt-buster.
-There is plenty of sincerity in Dalton Trumbo’s adaptation of the famous Leon Uris bestseller, and the subject certainly demands screen treatment.
-But much of the impact is diluted by the sprawling screenplay, Preminger’s lethargic pacing, and the very nature of several key portions.
-There is a lengthy hunger-strike sequence, a lengthy incarceration sequence, and a lengthy village-evacuation sequence.
+Mort’s aside aside, this earnest, king-sized, location-shot story of the birth of Israel ends up being a 208 minute keister-buster.
+There’s ample sincerity in Dalton Trumbo’s adaptation of the famous Leon Uris bestseller, and the subject certainly demands screen treatment.
+But much of the impact is diluted by the screenplay’s sprawl, Preminger’s plodding pacing, and the very nature of several key portions.
+There’s a lengthy hunger-strike sequence, a lengthy incarceration sequence, and a lengthy village-evacuation sequence.
 These are the only moderately tense episodes in a movie full of chatter and half-developed characters.

-Paul Newman does a just okay job as the main hero, glowering throughout.
-Oddly, Newman smacks his tongue to the roof of his mouth, like someone unused to public speaking, so much that it becomes pointedly distracting.
-I don’t recall him ever doing that in any other part (Newman was not fond of the film or his work in it).
+Paul Newman, glowering throughout, is just okay as the main hero.
+Oddly, he smacks his tongue to the roof of his mouth, like someone unused to public speaking, so much that it becomes pointedly distracting.
+I don’t recall him ever doing that in any other part (Newman was not fond of the film, his work in it, or Otto).
 The romantic angle between him and Eva Marie Saint (a sop to WASPs?) lacks conviction.
-Ralph Richardson has an easy prestige passage, and Peter Lawford has some tart lines as an anti-Semitic British officer.
+Ralph Richardson has an easy prestige passage, and Peter Lawford scores some tart lines as an anti-Semitic British officer.
 John Derek isn’t much more believable here, as an Arab with robes and a beard, than he was four years earlier, as a Hebrew, with robes and a beard, stumbling through The Ten Commandments.

-Best acting in the movie, hands down, is Sal Mineo.
+Best acting in the movie, hands down, is from Sal Mineo.
 He has an especially powerful scene where he is interrogated about his life in a concentration camp: it brought the gifted Mineo a deserved nomination for Supporting Actor.
-The story’s Sacrificial Lamb is the less-than-inspiring Preminger ‘find’, Jill Hayworth, who manages to be both too sweet and inexpressive at the same time (she was better a few years later in In Harm’s Way ).
+The story’s Sacrificial Lamb is the less-than-inspiring Preminger ‘find’, Jill Hayworth, who manages to be both too sweet and inexpressive at the same time.
+She was better a few years later in the director’s WW epic In Harm’s Way.

-Expansive locales in Cyprus and Israel are a plus and producer Otto’s $4,500,000 brought in $22,000,000 worldwide, the success stimulating American public support for Israel (that’s worked out just swell, ask a Palestinian).
+Expansive locales in Cyprus and Israel are a plus.
+Producer Otto’s $4,500,000 brought in $22,000,000 worldwide, the success stimulating American public support for Israel (that’s worked out just swell, ask a Palestinian).

-Aside from Mineo, the most memorable thing about this is the truly beautiful theme music by Ernest Gold.
+Aside from Mineo, the most memorable thing about this is the truly beautiful theme music from Ernest Gold.
 An irate Academy, irked by the obnoxious publicity campaign drummed up for The Alamo, gave Gold’s score the Oscar that should have gone either to Dimitri Tiomkin’s much richer scoring for the Wayne epic, or maybe to upstart Elmer Bernstein for his thrilling The Magnificent Seven.
-Gold basically just repeats the main theme, but the haunting title track, played to a backdrop of flames during the credits, struck–well, gold.(sorry) Ferrante & Teicher had their biggest piano success with their cover of it.
-Sam Leavitt’s photography was also nominated.
+Gold basically just repeats the main theme, but the haunting title track, played to a backdrop of flames during the credits, struck, well, gold (sorry).
+Ferrante & Teicher had their biggest piano success with their cover of it.
+Sam Leavitt’s photography was also Academy award nominated.